MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/dtrace-programming.md

 For detailed information about DTrace see the [OpenDTrace Speciﬁcation version 1.0](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-924.pdf) at the University Of Cambridge.

 > [!NOTE]
-> DTrace is supported in the Insider builds of Windows after version 18980 and Windows Server Insider Preview Build 18975.
+> DTrace is supported in the Insider builds of Windows after version 18980 and Windows Server build 18975.

 ## Additional sample scripts